fundu-rs/fundu/README.md

 # Customization

-Unlike other crates `fundu` does not try to establish a standard for time units and their identifiers or a specific number format.
-So, a lot of these aspects can be adjusted with ease when initializing the parser.
-Here's an incomplete example for possible customizations of the number
+Unlike other crates, `fundu` does not try to establish a standard for time units and their identifiers or a specific number format.
+So, a lot of these aspects can be adjusted with ease when initializing or building the parser.
+Here's an incomplete example for possible customizations of the number format:
-format:

 ```rust
 use std::time::Duration;